Paradise (Phoebe Cates song): Kaci version

-American singer turned activist Kaci recorded the Paradise theme for her first album of the same name (2001) and released it as her debut single in February 2001, when she was 13 years old.
-Her version, produced by Diamond, reached number 11 on the UK Singles Chart and number 43 on the US Billboard Maxi-Singles Sales chart.
+The American singer Kaci recorded a version of the song that was included on her debut album, Paradise.
+It was released as her debut single on February 23, 2001, in Ireland and on February 26 in the United Kingdom.
+Kaci was 13 at the time.
+Her version, produced by Joel Diamond, reached number 11 on the UK Singles Chart and number 43 on the US Billboard Maxi-Singles Sales chart.

 Chart performance

 On March 4, 2001, "Paradise" debuted and peaked at number 11 on the UK Singles Chart.
 It spent nine weeks on the UK chart and was Kaci's highest-charting single until her cover of the Partridge Family's "I Think I Love You" reached number 10 in January 2002.
 The song ended 2001 as the UK's 124th-best-selling single.
 In Ireland, the song debuted at number 30 on March 1, 2001, and rose to its peak of number 10 during its fifth week on the chart, staying there for two weeks; it spent 11 weeks within the top 50.
 On the Eurochart Hot 100, "Paradise" debuted and peaked at number 47 on the issue of March 17, 2001.
 In the United States, the song appeared on the Billboard Maxi-Singles Sales chart, where it reached number 43 on June 30, 2001.